 She: Do you hear voices NOW?

 Us (trying not to laugh): YES: Ricky Bobby’s Prayer to Baby Jesus from Talladega Nights.
 Monty Python’s Most Awful Family in Britain.
 Mr. Neutron featuring Teddy Salad.
 (Yes…Salad, as in lettuce, radishes, tomatoes).
-And most unfortunately, YOURS.
+And YOURS.

 She: Based on our conversations, I’m going to have to recommend in-patient observation and evaluation.

+Under whose authority are you acting?
 We want to see your supervisor NOW.

 She: I’m sorry.
 I hear your frustration but I fail to see the humor…